 In 2012, the economy showed signs of improvement, but recovery has been slow and volatile.
 Furthermore, severe financial and structural strains on the banking and financial systems have led to significant lack of trust and confidence in the global credit and financial system.
 Consumers and money managers have liquidated and may liquidate equity investments, and consumers and banks have held and may hold cash and other lower-risk investments, resulting in significant declines in the equity capitalization of companies and failures of financial institutions.
+The recent economic downturn resulted in many companies shifting to a more cautionary mode with respect to leasing of real estate properties.
+Potential tenants may be looking to consolidate, reduce overhead and preserve operating capital.
+The downturn also impacted the financial condition of some our tenants and their ability to fulfill their lease commitments which, in turn, impacted our ability in some of our regions to maintain or increase the occupancy level and/or rental rates of our properties.

 Recent U.S. debt ceiling and budget deficit concerns have increased the possibility of additional downgrades of sovereign credit ratings and economic slowdowns.
 In August 2011, Standard & Poor's Ratings Services lowered its long-term sovereign credit rating on the U.S. from "AAA" to "AA+".
 The impact of this or any further downgrades to the U.S. government's sovereign credit rating, or its perceived creditworthiness, is inherently unpredictable and could adversely affect the U.S. and global financial markets and economic conditions.
 These developments, and the U.S. government's credit concerns in general, could cause interest rates and borrowing costs to rise.
 In addition, the lowered credit rating could create broader financial turmoil and uncertainty.
-In addition, during 2012 the pressure on properties pricing appears to have eased somewhat and the real estate market was showing some tentative signs of stabilization.
+In addition, during 2012 and as continued in 2013, the pressure on properties' pricing have eased somewhat and the U.S. real estate market was showing signs of stabilization and an increase towards the end of the year.
 Economically, that had been supported by moderate job growth, record housing affordability and fewer distressed property sales.
+More recently we have witnessed yet a further increase in demand for quality projects both in the residential and the commercial markets.
+Recent studies also show a significant increase in residential rental prices in major cities across the U.S.